ironkayman/RebisTheory/rebis_theory.md

 This relates us back to the previous concept of alchemy and energy being universal, unless, Spiral Order managed to pass this knowledge, as they are known to master alchemy for a long time, discussed in [technology of Isorians](#technology-alchemy-and-isorian-redesigns): `Spiral Order has relied on alchemy as their primary means of creating the very arsenals that Knights have relied upon for centuries` ([Alchemy for Beginners](https://wiki.spiralknights.com/Alchemy_for_Beginners)).
 We have to also consider that this tome is likely far older than most of Owlite civilization, as it was originally in the [Rage Prize Box](https://wiki.spiralknights.com/Rage_Prize_Box), which had relation more so to Valkyries, than modern Owlites.
 This is also an argument is favour of valkyries being distinct from Owlites, which still had to be considered.
 On the other hand, given Valkyrian past, Owlites would have all chances to establish an Academy at the frontiers of alchemical study, which would allow for a plausible discovery of the Nameless Realm.

 While we have left relation of Owlites and Valkyries to celestial and angelic beings, [Seraphynx](https://wiki.spiralknights.com/Seraphynx), despite being a Kat-like battle sprite, has theme of divinity and skill labeled Angelic Aura, which can be turned into Seraphic Aura and Valkyrian Aura.
-This further links themes of the divine with Valkyries, despite those being manifested as an reincarnation of a Kat from a battle sprite.
+This further links themes of the divine with Valkyries, despite those being manifested as an reincarnation of a Kat species from a battle sprite.

 All of those parallels in design and internal logic, we believe, point to the idea of Owlites and valkyries being the same, or related, avian species.
 If related, valkyries could be griffons, as the one implied in the description of [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin): `A beautiful pistol named after a great, noble beast.
-Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`, while disregarding it being a dragon.
+Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`.

 A subtle element of this ambiguity is also found in the description of [Raiment](https://wiki.spiralknights.com/Raiment_(Costume)): `A long, flowing battle garb best accessorized with a pair of angelic wings`.

 This discrepancy in a supposed anatomy places valkyries as separate from Owlites, as the latter already have large wings.
 Moreover, it seems unconventional for Owlites as they are depicted to be armored in valkyrian armors - it is an extremely fascinating concept, but one we don't think applies here.
-Could it be, that __griffons are the ancestors for Valkyries, while being those celestial beings, while Owlites are the descendants of the latter__?
+Due to this we propose that __griffons are draconic ancestors for Valkyries, evolving from wyverns.
+Valkyries are the celestial beings, and Owlites are their descendants__.

 This trajectory seems more promising as it allows for the thematic discrepancy of both, but _also allows griffins to exists within the lore_.
-This concept is also similar to our [analyzed relation between titans, tortomega, tortoises, and dragons](#tortomega-scenario).
+This concept is also similar to our [analyzed relation between titans, tortomega, tortoises, and dragons](#tortomega-scenario), as all seem to be connected, but with a level of vagueness perpetually present among all.

-#### Gunslinger Priests of The Forgotten Time
+#### Forgotten Time

 There exists a griffin-like specie, as described by the [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin): `A beautiful pistol named after a great, noble beast.
 Its golden frame was believed to provide light within the impenetrable darkness of the Underworld`, yet, on the handgun itself there are dragons depicted and only [Argent Peacemaker](https://wiki.spiralknights.com/Argent_Peacemaker) and [Sentenza](https://wiki.spiralknights.com/Sentenza) alchemy paths have a creature with a beak.